ShipEngine/connect-website/native-rendering/index.md

 ## Usage

 Developers have the ability to render documents in a specific format, which is passed as `label_format` field in `GetDocumentsRequest` request.
-The `getDocuments` function expects a request and `DocumentTemplate` or path to the template file and can be use for all connect app types.
+The `getDocuments` function expects a request and `DocumentTemplate` or path to the template file and can be used for all connect app types.

 This example shows you how to render the documents within the `CreateLabel` method: